Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Introduction

 \section{Introduction}

-Generative deep learning methods have recently emerged as powerful tools to model and sample from complex data distributions, with successful applications in image synthesis~\cite{ho2020denoising}, protein and material design~\cite{corso2023diffdock}, and probabilistic weather forecasting~\cite{price2025probabilistic}.
+Generative deep learning methods have recently emerged as powerful tools to model and sample from complex data distributions, with successful applications in image synthesis~\citep{ho2020denoising}, protein and material design~\citep{corso2023diffdock}, and probabilistic forecasting~\citep{price2025probabilistic, morel2025predicting, rozet2025lost}.
 By learning a stochastic process from a training dataset, these models can generate arbitrarily many plausible samples conditioned on partial information.
-They are particularly useful in the physical sciences, where data is often scarce and multiple states may be consistent with available observations~\cite{epstein1971depicting, nathaniel2025generative}.
+They are particularly useful in the physical sciences, where data is often scarce and multiple states may be consistent with available observations~\citep{epstein1971depicting, nathaniel2025generative}.
+While perceptual applications mainly aim for plausibility, scientific and engineering problems require samples that obey strict physical or structural constraints, such as conservation laws or system dynamics~\citep{kashinath2021physics}.

-In domains such as image or text generation, visual or perceptual similarity is often sufficient to assess sample quality.
-Scientific applications, in contrast, frequently require samples to satisfy strict mathematical constraints, such as conservation laws or system dynamics~\cite{kashinath2021physics}.
 In such cases, approximate resemblance is not enough: generated samples must obey the governing physical principles.
-This requirement becomes even more critical when generative models are used out of distribution or in an autoregressive fashion, where small violations can accumulate and severely degrade long-term accuracy~\cite{pedersen2025thermalizer}.
-Developing constrained sampling methods applicable to pre-trained generative models in a zero-shot scenario (\textit{i.e.} without additional training) is therefore crucial.
+This requirement becomes even more critical when generative models are used out-of-distribution or in an autoregressive fashion, where small violations can accumulate and severely degrade long-term accuracy~\citep{pedersen2025thermalizer}.
+Developing constrained sampling methods applicable to pre-trained generative models in a zero-shot scenario (\textit{i.e.}, without additional training) is therefore crucial.